 We’re not talking about Facebook and Instagram.
 That kind of social interaction doesn’t count as much as direct personal interaction.
 What matters most are friends and family who form the ongoing relationships that keep you grounded in who you are.

-“At the end of the day, we have to remember what makes us human,” Dr. Kaufer says.
+“At the end of the day, we have to remember what makes us human,” Dr. Kaufer said.
 “It’s that we have relationships.
 We laugh, we cry, we share life experiences, good and bad.
 It’s these relationships that really define us throughout our lives.”

 2. It’s about quality, not quantity.